The Rapping Judge and the Warm Body with a Bar Card

 --

-Etheridge’s case is a textbook example of what can go wrong for a defendant — particularly a Black defendant — trapped in such a broken system, and saddled with a free but ineffective public defender… “a warm body with a bar card.”
+Etheridge’s case is a textbook example of what can go wrong for a defendant — particularly a Black defendant — trapped in such a broken system, and saddled with a free but ineffective public defender: A “warm body with a bar card,” as they are disparagingly called.

-In this instance, Etheridge’s lawyer allowed a plainly prejudiced judge to snuff out his due process, and even sat back as she rapped her verdict at him.
+At his bench trial, Etheridge’s lawyer allowed a clearly prejudiced judge to snuff out his due process, and even sat back as that judge rapped her verdict at him.

-But Etheridge’s case shocked me.
-Articles about it widely referred to Judge Susie Norby “rapping” her verdict to the defendant, who is Black — as if that was a normal or acceptable thing, or as though it was funny or adorable or clever.
+While researching a story recently, on judicial bias at Clackamas court, I came across articles about Etheridge’s 2012 case, which referred to Judge Susie Norby “rapping” her verdict at Etheridge, who is Black — as if that was a normal or acceptable thing, or as though it was funny or adorable or clever.

 In fact, it is none of those things.
-It is racist, and some would even call it disturbed.
+It is racist, and many would even call it disturbed.

 There is no defense for a judge who acts in such a bizarre and appalling manner, and no defense for media that endorses such misconduct by writing cutesy articles about it.
-That is to say, Judge Norby should have been asked to resign, not rewarded with the attention she desperately sought.
+There should have been calls for Judge Norby to resign, and she should not have been rewarded with the attention she desperately sought.

-Horrified by this abuse, I contacted Etheridge, who has been incarcerated for nearly a decade now, since two days after the crime he was charged with occurred.
-J.J., as he prefers to be called, was eager to speak about his case, his public defender, Judge Norby’s behavior, and Oregon’s courts.
+Etheridge has been incarcerated for nearly a decade now, beginning two days after the crime he was charged with occurred.
+J.J., as he prefers to be called, was eager to speak with me about his case, his public defender, Judge Norby’s behavior, and Oregon’s courts.

-When asked specifically how he felt as Judge Norby rapped her verdict, he said, “I was shocked.
+When asked how he felt as Judge Norby rapped at him, he said, “I was shocked.
 I was literally shocked.
 There were very few times that I’ve been speechless, but I was speechless.”

 The crime

-On October 19, 2012, a Black man met two dog breeders in a Clackamas shopping center parking lot.
-After they chatted, he signed their paperwork in order to purchase two English bulldog puppies.
+On October 19, 2012, a Black man met with two dog breeders in a Clackamas shopping center parking lot.
+After they chatted, he signed paperwork in order to purchase two of their English bulldog puppies.

-Then, instead of giving them $2000, he threatened them with a gun and fled with one of the dogs, in an Acura driven by an accomplice.
-The breeders, James and Patricia Steele, briefly gave chase and managed to write down the car’s license plate number as it sped away.
+Then, instead of giving them $2000, he threatened them with a gun, and fled with one of the dogs, in an Acura driven by an accomplice.
+The breeders, James and Patricia Steele, managed to write down the car’s license plate number as it sped away.

-The story was soon front-page news up and down the West Coast — and not because two elderly people were robbed.
+The story was soon front-page news up and down the West Coast — but not because two elderly people were robbed.

-No, it was because a cute puppy was in danger, which meant that white people were losing their ****ing minds.
-And when that happens, due process goes out the window.
+No, it was because a cute puppy was in danger, which meant that white people were losing their minds.
+And when that happens, due process usually goes out the window.

 The accused

 J.J.
-Etheridge has had some experience with Oregon and Washington courts.
-He faced unrelated criminal charges in 2007 and 2008, and was on post-prison supervision in October 2012.
+Etheridge had some history with Oregon and Washington courts: He faced unrelated criminal charges in 2007 and 2008, and was on post-prison supervision in October 2012.

 At the time, he was 23 years old and attending Portland Community College, studying real estate.
 He was getting his life back on track and expected to graduate at the end of the school year.